Bayt-al-Hikmah/React/Workshop4/Workshop4.md

 ## Advanced React Concepts
 We have covered the basics of components, state, and effects.
 Now, it is time to look at tools that make our applications scalable, maintainable, and robust.
 As applications grow, relying solely on `useState` or basic props can lead to messy code.
 We need advanced patterns to handle complexity.
 ### Default Props and Prop Validation
 JavaScript is a loosely typed language.
-This means if we pass a number to a component that expects a string, or if we forget to pass a prop entirely, React won't stop us until the app crashes in the browser.

-To prevent this, we use PropTypes to define expectations for our components, and Default Parameters to ensure values exist even if they aren't passed.
+This means if we pass a number to a component that expects a string, or if we forget to pass a prop entirely, React won't stop us until the app crashes in the browser.To prevent this, we use PropTypes to define expectations for our components, and Default Parameters to ensure values exist even if they aren't passed.
-#### Validating with `prop-types`

 To use validation, we need the `prop-types` package we can install it using `npm install prop-types`.
 This package allow us to create something like as a contract: "I expect `title` to be a string, and it is required."
 ```jsx
 import PropTypes from 'prop-types';